Tidal Energy – Definition, Advantages and Future

 Since tidal power plants are expensive to construct and have other disadvantages that we’ll discuss later in this guide, they aren’t as popular as other renewable energy sources.
 However, we anticipate tidal energy to grow in popularity in the future years.
 Here’s all you need to know about how it works, the benefits and drawbacks, and the future for tidal energy.

 Tidal energy is a form of renewable energy in which we convert the tidal action in the ocean to electric power.
 It takes advantage of the natural rise and fall of coastal tidal waters.
+Tidal energy works by capturing the movement of ocean tides through turbines and barrages, converting kinetic energy into electricity.
+Understanding how tidal energy works reveals sustainable power potential.

 The interaction of the Sun’s and Moon’s gravitational fields generates these tides.
 The variation in water level generated by tides includes a lot of potential energy.
 We convert this potential energy to electrical energy in a tidal power station.